Frequently Asked Questions about Submissions

 You may not submit the same or slightly varied papers to different tracks.
 If you do so, this will be considered as unethical scientific behavior and both papers will be rejected.

 One of our goals is to have a diversity of people presenting papers.
-If you have multiple papers accepted, we encourage you to coordinate with your co-authors so that each of you presents a paper, rather than having one individual present many different papers.
+If you have multiple submissions accepted, we encourage you to coordinate with your co-authors so that each of you presents a paper, rather than having one individual present many different papers.

 Q: May I submit papers that are under review somewhere else?

 A: No!
 Submissions to ICIS 2021 must be original; submissions, or highly similar versions, cannot have been published or accepted in a journal or conference proceedings.
 Further, submissions must not be concurrently under consideration for publication or presentation elsewhere.
+The program team will run plagiarism checks prior to sending out submissions for review.
+Submissions that fail the check will be rejected without review.

 Q: What if my paper topic does not fit any of the tracks?